Elron Ventures: First joint venture – Elbit Computers Ltd.

 In 1966, Shimon Peres, who at the time was the deputy defence minister, visited Elron and Uzia convinced him to establish a new company that will develop minicomputers for defence applications.
 The new company, initially called Elbit Computers, was a joint venture with the Israel's Ministry of Defence and Elron (each holding 50% of the company).
 The company launched its first product in 1967 the Elbit-100 minicomputer.
 The company evolved through the years to become the multinational defence electronics company – Elbit Systems.

 Founding Elscint

 In 1969, Uzia convinced a talented engineer, Avraham Suhami, who just completed his PhD at the Technion, to join him and start a new company that will focus on the development of medical and scientific solutions, a new company – Elscint, a contraction of the words "electronic" and "scientific", was established again with the support of Dan Tolkowsky.
 The company developed medical imaging equipment, such as MRI and CT scanners.
 In 1972 Elscint was the first Israeli company to have an initial public offering on NASDAQ.
 By 1996, Elscint's revenues reached $311 million.

 Growth during the 1980s and 1990s

-In 1981 Elron was involved in the establishment of a company that will later become Orbotech a manufacturer of equipment for the Printed Circuit Board (PCB), TFT& LCD Display assembly industries.
+In 1981 Elron was involved in the establishment of a company that will later become Orbotech a manufacturer of equipment for the Printed Circuit Board (PCB), TFT& LCD assembly industries.